Rohithgudipati/Assignment/README.md

 1 <= n <= 1000000
 0 <= arr[i] <= 10000

+# 3. Frustrated coders
+There are N frustrated coders standing in a circle with a gun in their hands.
+Each coder has a skill value S[ i ] and he can only kill those coders that have strictly less skill than him.
+One more thing, all the guns have only 1 bullet.
+This roulette can take place in any random order.
+Fortunately, you have the time stone (haaan wo harre wala) and you can see all possible outcomes of this scenario.
+Find the outcome where the total sum of the remaining coder's skill is minimum.
+Print this sum.

+# Input Format
+The first line contains N the no. of coders
+The next line contains N elements where the ith element is theS[ i ] of ith coder.
+# Output Format
+Print a single line containing the minimum sum.

+# Constraints
+1<= N <= 1000000
+1<=S[ i ]<=1000
 # 4. Pink Floyd and Happiness
 Pink is sad because of some reasons, he wants to cheer up by listening to some songs from his favorite band, Pink Floyd.